openvinotoolkit/training_extensions/docs/source/guide/get_started/quick_start_guide/cli_commands.rst

                             Weight of the saliency map when overlaying the saliency map.

-The command below will generate saliency maps of the trained model on the provided dataset and saves the resulting images to ``save-explanation-to`` path:
+The command below will generate saliency maps (heatmaps with areas of focus) of the trained model on the provided dataset and saves the resulting images to ``save-explanation-to`` path:

 .. code-block::